suncoast-devs/handbook/lessons/css-responsive/index.md

 order: 1
 ---

-Now that we can create a semantic web page, style it with CSS, and control it's layout with CSS layout technologies this lesson will cover how to cope with the reality that visitors to our page/application will use many different devices that are different sizes, pixel densities, and pehaps even with different capabilities.
+Now that we can create a semantic web page, style it with CSS, and control its layout with CSS layout technologies this lesson will cover how to cope with the reality that visitors to our page/application will use many different devices that are different sizes, pixel densities, and perhaps even with different capabilities.

-Being able to _respond_ to these differences while maintaining a single code base gives us the best change of providing all our users the best experience.
+Being able to _respond_ to these differences while maintaining a single code base gives us the best chance of providing all our users the best experience.

 ## Learning Objectives